jonnyreeves/razr/README.md

 			this.notify('resetScoreClicked');
 		}
 	});

+Views are not able to retrieve models directly, instead they should listen for framework notifications - this enforces loose coupling between them.

 ### Commands
 Commands provide the wiring for your application;  Razr provides a mechanism to map a notification to a function which will be called whenever that notification is broadcast by another actor in the framework.